 - damage to the cartilage in the joint

-If you have symptoms of a TMJ disorder, talk to your healthcare provider or dentist to figure out the underlying cause.
+If you have symptoms of a TMJ disorder, a healthcare professional or dentist can help figure out the underlying cause.

 Inflammation in your nasal cavities can cause sinusitis.
 This tends to happen if you’ve had a cold, but allergies and other medical conditions can also contribute to sinusitis.